albert-tomanek/tflite-demo/README.md

 Any network you find will have one or more input tensors and one or more output tensors.
 Before .., the input tensor of a network needs to be filled with data.
 When invoked, the data is processed by the neural network and the output tensor is filled with the result.
 This can then be copied out and used.

+### Using pre-trained models
+Models for doing common tasks already exist online and you can download and use them directly in your program.
+In cases where models work on something else than numerical data, you may have to do some preprocessing yourself.

-# Converting h5 files for use with TFLite
+### Converting h5 files for use with TFLite

-Many pre-trained models are available on sites like http://www.modelzoo.co/.
+Many pre-trained models are available on sites like [ModelZoo](http://www.modelzoo.co/) or the [TensorFlow Hub](https://tfhub.dev/).

-To convert a model saved as a .h5 file to TfLite's format, enter the following commands into Python:
+To convert a model saved as a .h5 file to TFLite's format, enter the following commands into Python:

 	import tensorflow as tf
 	m = tf.keras.models.load_model('mnist.h5')